Check on Mom: How it works

 For moms who don’t have close family or friends nearby, Postpartum Support International (PSI) and the Maternal Mental Health Leadership Alliance (MMHLA) offer resources and support so you won’t have to go through it alone.

-Make a Maternal Wellness Plan
+Maternal Mental Wellness Plan

 The weeks and months after your baby arrives can be overwhelming.
 This plan helps you capture the most important things you'd like help with during that fourth trimester, because making a list of your personal needs, everyday to-do’s and postpartum priorities may help support your maternal mental wellness.
 Your mom team can step in and help you!